-Using T-Ports’ innovative form of transhipment is a more cost-effective way to move commodities than conventional exporting using high cost large ports and jetties.
+Using T-Ports’ innovative form of transhipment is a more cost-effective way to move commodities than conventional exporting using high cost deep-water ports and jetties.

 Financial risk is reduced as companies have a smaller footprint in on-shore infrastructure.

 T-Ports is well positioned to move mining commodities from the Eyre Peninsula region, South Australia and globally.
-While Lucky Bay’s development has been based on agricultural product, it is easily expandable to allow exports of local minerals for bulk exports of ore using Sea Transport designed floating harbour terminal technology.
+While Lucky Bay’s development has been based on agricultural product, it is easily expandable to allow exports of local minerals for bulk exports of ore using floating harbour terminal technology.

 T-Ports can deliver port and transhipment design and operations that cater for a wide range of agricultural and mineral logistical supply chain solutions including (but not limited to), iron ore, graphite, kaolin, sand, fertiliser, timber/woodchips, grain.
 We can tailor port and transhipment vessel designs according to the economic requirements of varied projects.
 These can cater for a wide range of capacity up to 35 million tonnes per annum where required.